Best LED light panels in 2026: portable lighting for photography and video

 How to choose the best LED panels

-Modern LED panels let you precisely vary the intensity and colour temperature of your light, making it straightforward to achieve precisely the look and feel you want in the shot.
+Modern LED panels let you precisely vary the intensity and color temperature of your light, making it straightforward to achieve precisely the look and feel you want in the shot.

 The big difference between LED panels and flashguns is that LED panels emit light continuously, not just at the moment of capture, meaning you can see what your shot is going to look like before you capture it.
 Obviously essential in video, this can also be useful in stills photography.

 LED panels come in a few different varieties, all of which we've covered in this guide.
 Hotshoe LED panels are the most straightforward; as the name implies, they can literally mount into a camera's hotshoe, and provide you with a point-and-shoot light source.
 Like a flashgun, they can also be mounted to a stand if you prefer.
-If you're using a DSLR or mirrorless camera, they're a great choice, and are often quite affordable.
+They're a great choice, and are often quite affordable.

 How we test LED panels